Home » Best of Brighton » Must-Visit Landmarks In Brighton

 Roosa Herranen

 From the moment she arrived in Brighton, Roosa knew this was the place to be.
 Her love of arts and culture, seaside living and inclusivity meant the city felt like home.
 When she’s not walking around town and admiring the sights, and the waves and the quirky little shops, she’s writing and creating.
 Originally being from Finland, there are things about Brighton & Hove that still surprise her - in the best possible way of course!
-After nine years in England and five of those in Brighton, she couldn’t imagine living anywhere else than here.
+After ten years in England and five of those in Brighton, she couldn’t imagine living anywhere else than here.